dame-cell/barlow-twins/readme.md

 - The train loss went from **8000** to **3795**.
 - The validation loss went from **5000** to **4347**.

-It was pretty interesting; I trained the model on the CIFAR-10 dataset.
+I only train the model on 88 epochs due to GPU limitations

 ### Evaluation